zeelpatel7/Business-Case-Studies-with-Data-Science/README.md

 ### Key Findings:
 - Parameters such as age, total working years, job post and monthly income impacted employee retention the most.
 - The deep learning model would be able to predict the number of employees that would be retained with the accuracy of 84% based on historical data.

+## Case Study 2: Marketing

+### Description:
+This case study focuses on the Marketing department and aims to growth, sales and revenue within the company.
+To leverage data science tools to understand customers and identify their needs.
+Data is used to perform market segmentation.
+This particular case deals with a bank which is trying to understand their audience to release a targeted ad marketing campaign by dividing their customers into at least 3 distinctive groups.

+### Analysis Tools:

+### Key Findings: